Advice to other Families having Loved Ones Deceased Overseas.

 • This is Very Important:

 Only one family member needs legal representation, as it is important to maintain direct communication with the coroner’s assistant.
 It is essential to clarify to the court who is the primary family representative whether the mother or the father.
-The parent who is not the primary representative can still then contact the coroner’s assistant directly at any time.
-Failing to make this clarification can result in losing the right to communicate with the court directly.
+The parent who is not the primary legal representative can still then contact the coroner’s assistant directly at any time.
+Failing to make this clarification to the coroner can result in losing the right to communicate with the court directly.
 I experienced this myself, as I still wanted direct contact with the coroner’s assistant, but if you Both have legal representation, you can lose that right.
+Therefore inform the court with an official letter directly to the coroner concerned that only one of you has legal representation.

 • If the inquest is held at the Victorian Coroners Court, it would not be in your best interests to blame or criticize doctors from the Victorian Institute of Forensic Medicine (VIFM).
 Keep all submissions focused strictly on the facts of the case, especially the cause and manner of death.
-Avoid complaints about the AFP, other authorities, or any court-connected personnel, indirectly doctors included as from my experience this is a waste of time the coroner is not interested in these issues, and it is not the court’s role to handle complaints, as I was told by Mr Cain the coroner that this falls outside the court’s jurisdiction!!!
-Submitting complaints to the coroner’s court i found is therefore a complete waste of time!!
+Avoid complaints about the AFP, other authorities, or any court-connected personnel, indirectly doctors included as from my experience this is a waste of time the coroner is not interested in these issues, and it is not the court’s role to handle complaints, as I was told by Mr Cain the coroner that the Family concerns with the AFP falls outside the court’s jurisdiction!!!
+Submitting complaints to the coroner’s court I found is therefore a complete waste of time!! (focus only on “cause and manner” of death)

 Key principle: If a loved one dies overseas, especially in a third world country: question everyone, take responsibility for your own investigation, and do not fully trust authorities.
-DFAT can provide logistical support, but AFP may not act in your interest.
+DFAT can provide logistical support, but the AFP may not act in your best interest!!

 Acknowledgements